 We encourage students to complete the Free Application for Federal Student Aid (FAFSA) to be considered for financial assistance.
 Apply early for your best chance at receiving state aid.

-Applicants will have access to view the status of their application and financial aid as well as CState email through their MyCState student portal.
+Applicants to Cincinnati State can view the status of your application and financial aid, as well as CState email, through your MyCState student portal.
+(Self-Service formerly MyServices).

 Please allow 7 to 10 business days for Admissions to process all documents and send you a letter of Admission to the College.
 Once admitted, you will receive next steps and instructions to: